Chisyeuf/d365-sidepanel-dev-tools/README.md

 Empower yourself with the ability to impersonate any user on your environment.

-The user list is :
+The list of users you can impersonate depends on the environment type:
 * Online: `Enabled users with valid licenses associated with a security role`
 * OnPremise: `Enabled users associated with a security role`